 Based on the millions of responses we’ve collected and analyzed from our customers, we present to you our customer experience KPI hall of fame.

-Let’s start with something simple.
-Customer Satisfaction Score (CSAT) is the most basic and arguably the most robust way to measure the success of your CX strategy.
+Customer Satisfaction Score (CSAT) is a basic and robust way to measure the success of your CX strategy.